kgryte/pranav-qs-blog/README.md

 ## Challenges

-### Legacy Fortran code
+### Legacy Fortran

-Let’s illustrate this with an example.
+Prior to this internship, I was (and still am!) a regular contributor to [LFortran](https://lfortran.org), a modern interactive Fortran compiler built on top of LLVM, and I was feeling fairly confident in my Fortran skills.
+However, one of my first challenges was simply understanding legacy Fortran code.
+Let's illustrate this with an example.

+TODO: clean up these examples, as several don't make sense.

 Consider a function `add` that takes two arguments: `N`, representing the size of the array, and an array `A`, which returns the sum of its elements.
 Please find the code snippet below.

 ```fortran
 integer function add( M, N, A ) result(r)